kajalNair/kajalNair.github.io/_blog/blog1.md

 ## Infrastructure as Code
 > According to Wikipedia, Infrastructure as code is the process of managing and provisioning computer data centers through machine-readable definition files, rather than physical hardware configuration or interactive configuration tools.
-Simply put, it lets you manage your infrastructure by using configuration files.
+Simply put, it lets you manage your infrastructure by just using configuration files.

+##
 But how does IaC streamline all these processes?